Why study geography?

 Requirements for the Minor in Geography

 The department offers 2 minor options.
 The first is a general minor in geography.
-The second is specifically designed to give students a background in geographic information science.
+The second is specifically designed to give students a background in geoinformatics.
 Students should carefully consider which minor best meets their academic goals before choosing one.

 Geography General Option